Dask Installation

 conda install dask-core

-This will install a minimal set of dependencies required to run Dask similar to (but not exactly the same as) python -m pip install dask below.
+This will install a minimal set of dependencies required to run Dask similar to (but not exactly the same as) python -m pip install dask.

 python -m pip install "dask[complete]" # Install everything